 The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest.
 A book about the Intellectual History of the Midwest.
 (Wisconsin Historical Society Press, March 2021)

 This is a collection of essays.
-My chapter focuses on the city of Cedar Falls, Iowa.
+My chapter focuses on the city of Cedar Falls, Iowa, my 'adopted' hometown.

 "Mind & Soil: An Iowa Town that Grows Writers."